quraishi12/PHP-CRUD/README.md

 This section retrieves the data submitted from a form using the POST method.
 It assumes that the form fields are named "name", "email", and "class".

-Preparing the SQL Statement:
+#Preparing the SQL Statement:
-php

 $sql = "INSERT INTO student_info (name, email, section) VALUES ('$name', '$email', '$class')";

 This line constructs an SQL query to insert the retrieved data into the student_info table.
 The values are enclosed in single quotes and interpolated into the query string.

-Executing the Query:
+##Executing the Query:
-php

 if (mysqli_query($conn, $sql)) {
     echo "New record created successfully";